 Visit NC State’s Graduate Online and Distance Education Tuition rates page for detailed information about graduate tuition and fees.

 Financial aid eligibility is determined by the Financial Aid Office.
-We encourage you to contact your financial aid adviser in the Office of Scholarships and Financial Aid.
+We encourage you to contact your financial aid advisor in the Office of Scholarships and Financial Aid.
 A limited amount of grant funding is also available to students enrolled in Online and Distance Education degrees.
 Criteria for funding is based on academic merit, demonstrated financial need, and enrollment in multiple Online and Distance Education courses per semester.
-For additional information, please visit NC State’s Office of Scholarships and Financial Aid web site, or call (919) 515-2421.
+For additional information, please visit NC State’s Office of Scholarships and Financial Aid website, or call 919.515.2421.
 NC State also offers a monthly payment plan.

 All students earning the Master of Environmental Assessment must complete the following courses (22 credit hours) to earn their degree.
 The courses are selected to offer a cohesive continuing education opportunity for people in agricultural, chemical, environmental, energy, natural resource, pharmaceutical, biomedical, and biotechnology fields.
 Companies and government research facilities in these fields, as well as regulatory agencies, all have a need for employees who understand the basic principles of environmental assessment, how to perform and review human and ecological risk assessments, and how these assessments relate to environmental regulation and management.